Stocks rally, bonds soar in relief after UK calms markets

 “Investors got a sense that maybe central banks blinked, or at least the central bank of England blinked.
 That has led to lower rates" for longer-term U.S. bonds, said Jack Ablin, chief investment officer at Cresset.
 "And that has helped push stocks higher.”

-On Wall Street, a widespread rally saw 30 stocks rise in the S&P 500 index for every one that fell.
+On Wall Street, a widespread rally saw nearly 35 stocks rise in the S&P 500 index for every one that fell.
 Health care stocks helped lead the way following an encouraging update on a potential treatment for Alzheimer’s disease.

 Japan's Eisai said its potential treatment appeared to slow the fatal disease in a late-stage study.
 Shares of Biogen, which will co-promote the drug, soared 39.9%.

-Stocks of energy producers were also strong after crude oil prices recovered some of their steep recent losses triggered by recession worries.
-A barrel of benchmark U.S. oil rose 4.6% to $82.15.
-Brent crude, the international standard, gained 3.6% to $87.91 per barrel.
+Stocks of energy producers were also strong after crude oil prices recovered some of their steep recent losses caused by recession worries.

 Earlier in the morning, before the Bank of England's announcement, stocks across Asia fell.
 Hong Kong's Hang Seng lost 3.4%, South Korea's Kospi fell 2.5% and Japan's Nikkei 225 dropped 1.5%.
 China's yuan also fell to a 14-year low against the dollar despite central bank efforts to stem the slide. .